ipta/pulsar-clock-corrections/tempo/clock/time_ao.dat.md

 the collapse.
 Any updates are expected to be retroactive corrections.

+The earliest clock corrections in this file predate GPS and are actually referenced to NIST time directly.
+Clock corrections from after 1995 are referenced to GPS.
+This file does not distinguish between the two.

 |     |     |
 |:--- |:--- |
 | File | `tempo/clock/time_ao.dat` |